The Bankrate promise

 6. Factor in fees

-Don’t be so enticed by the lowest HELOC rates that you miss hidden fees.
-Some lenders will charge up-front fees, third-party fees or an annual fee or require you to draw a minimum amount of credit to avoid a fee.
-Some even charge inactivity fees, which can negate any benefit you may receive from a low HELOC rate.
-A trusted mortgage lender or banker can help you understand all the fees involved.
+Some lenders charge upfront fees, third-party fees or an annual fee.
+They may also require you to draw a minimum amount of credit to avoid a fee or charge inactivity fees, which can negate any benefit you may receive from a low HELOC rate.

 7. Watch out for balloon payments